Microsoft Azure Blob Retention Policy

 &code_challenge_method=S256

-Once you acquired an authorization code and have been granted permission by the user, you can redeem the code for an access token to the desired resource.
+Once you acquire an authorization code and have been granted permission by the user, you can redeem the code for an access token to the desired resource.
 Do this by sending a POST request to the token endpoint.